FilipaGo/payup-app-prototype/README.md

 Survey Data Analysis detail.
 You can <a href="https://github.com/FilipaGo/payup-app-prototype/raw/master/_docs_readme/inqueritos_analise_v06.xlsx" >download the full analysis here</a>.
 </p>

-We managed to get a **sample of 100** people over 4 days, who kindly accepted to help us out.
+We managed to get a **sample of 100 people over 4 days**, who kindly accepted to help us out.

 62% of respondents were female and 38% male.
 78% of respondents were aged between 20 and 45 and 70% had a college education.